Agentopians/WeAi/TECHNICAL_DESIGN.md

 ## Overview

 This document outlines the technical design and architecture of the Week in Ethereum News AI Edition project.
 It provides details on the system components, data flow, and integration points.
 The system follows an **AI-Agentic Journalism Workflow** for content creation, which includes stages for report submission, draft generation, verification, editorial review, and publication.
 More details on this workflow can be found in the [ARCHITECTURE.md](ARCHITECTURE.md) document.
 The project also implements a **Two-Token Model** ($EDIT and ETH) to incentivize participation and ensure economic sustainability, as described in [FEATURES.md](FEATURES.md).
+The project is designed with principles of verifiability in mind, drawing inspiration from 'Level 1 Agent' concepts and exploring potential future integration with verifiable computing technologies like Autonomous Verifiable Services (AVSs).

 ## System Components